 C. G. Drews

 C.G.
-Drews's debut YA novel will be published in the UK by Orchard in 2017.
-Intensive discussions to pin down a title that does it justice are currently going on.
-The novel is the harrowing, ultimately hopeful, story of a teenage boy torn between his abusive, mentally ill mother and realising his own, secret, dreams.
+Drews's debut YA novel, A THOUSAND PERFECT NOTES, will be published in the UK by Orchard in June 2018.
+It is the harrowing, ultimately hopeful, story of a teenage boy torn between his abusive, mentally ill mother and realising his own, secret, dreams.
+Her second novel, also YA, will follow in June 2019.

 C.G.
 Drews lives in Australia with her dog, a piano, and the goal of reading every book in existence.
 Consequently, her brain has overflowed with words and she spends her days writing novel after novel.
 She blogs at paperfury.com, never sleeps, and believes in cake for breakfast.